iCliniq Logo

 • Opacification of the vitreous layer.

-Prognosis is generally poor.
-Poor prognosis includes delay in healing, acceptance of medications, etc. Also, prognosis greatly depends on the site and extent of the lesion.
+The prognosis is generally poor.
+Poor prognosis includes delay in healing, acceptance of medications, and other factors.
+The prognosis also greatly depends on the site and extent of the lesion.

-Fungal endophthalmitis, or endophthalmitis in general, is a serious condition, and the only way is to prevent ourselves from getting infected.
-Appropriate preventive measures have to be followed.
+Fungal endophthalmitis, or endophthalmitis in general, is a serious condition, and the only way to prevent it from getting infected is to follow appropriate preventive measures.
 Measures like wearing protective glasses while working in hazardous conditions, cleaning the hands before touching the eyes, etc., will help.

 Frequently Asked Questions